• More from M-W

 a presentation pronunciation with meanings, synonyms, antonyms, translations, sentences and more

-The right way to pronounce ciclosporin is, word of the day, latest word submissions, recently viewed words, flag word/pronunciation, create a quiz.
+Which is the exact pronunciation of the name nolan ryan, word of the day, latest word submissions, recently viewed words, flag word/pronunciation, create a quiz.

 presentation